Cable Tie Buying Guide: Fit to Be Tied

 Whether used for securing a latch or restraining a suspect, security cable ties are a necessary component.
 Though they can still be cut, they’re typically thicker and more durable than standard nylon ties.
 For law enforcement, cable cuffs even have two locking heads, one for each wrist.
 These are tamper-proof, so they can’t be easily unlocked with a pin.
 Other types of security ties have tamper-proof heads and may also include sealing serial numbers.

-There are some specialty ties available for singular purposes, such as radiator cable ties.
-These are designed to go through the fins of a radiator to secure cooling fans and other finned coolers (oil, transmission, and A/C) to the radiator.
-There are also specialty ties that have screw mount holes molded into them for positive mounting with a screw.
+Radiator cable ties are an example of a specialty tie designed to go through the fins of a radiator to secure cooling fans and other finned coolers (oil, transmission, and A/C) to the radiator.
+Other specialty ties have screw mount holes molded into them for positive mounting with a screw.

 The food industry uses cable ties, though this can present a problem, as you would not want an errant piece of tie ending up in prepared food.
 To eliminate this, all food-grade ties are blue and have metal particles in the nylon itself.
 This allows them to trip metal detectors that scan containers.

-For chemical resistance in corrosive application, Halar (ECTFE, Ethylene ChloroTriFluoroEthylene), is used where corrosive acids are present in high concentrations and temperatures.
+Halar (ECTFE, Ethylene ChloroTriFluoroEthylene) is chemical resistant and should be used where corrosive acids are present in high concentrations and temperatures.

-These ties are designed for use in high-radiation environments.
-Made ETFE (Ethylene tetrafluoroethylene), which is called Tefzel, these ties are resistant to radiation and high temperatures.
+Made from ETFE (Ethylene tetrafluoroethylene), Tefzel ties are resistant to radiation and high temperatures.

 Using Cable Ties